SchulzLab/Triangulate/README.md

 Throughout this workflow three wildcards are defined: *datasets*, *imputation\_status*, and *feature\_type*.
 The values that we used for *datasets* in our study are StemNet for the HLC/PHH cells and HSMM for the skeletal muscle myoblast cells.
 For the *imputation\_status* we used imputed and notImputed.
 And finally, for the *feature\_type* wildcard {static epigenetic dynamic} values were used.
 ## Part 1: data preparation
-This step invokes an R scripts in order to generate the desired response matrix of gene expression data.
+This step invokes an R script in order to generate the desired response matrix of gene expression data.
 The file *run\_monocle\_tuorial\.R* takes three arguments:
 1) path to the csv file containing TPM converted expression values,
 2) path to the file where the output of _Monocle_ plots are created,
 3) path to the RData object where the filtered expression data obtained from applying the filtering steps suggested by the Monocle's tutorial should be saved.